codatio/codat-docs/docs/lending/guides/invoice-finance/setting-up.md

 ### <input type="checkbox" unchecked /> Listen for webhooks

-The app uses several webhooks to track the completion of an accounting data connection and the completion of data syncs for the Invoice and Customer data types.
+The app uses several webhooks to track the completion of an accounting data connection and the completion of data syncs for the `invoice` and `customer` data types.

 We will use [ngrok](https://ngrok.com/) to listen for Codat's webhooks.